Evidence God Exists

 Why is there good and evil?

 It appears to exist only with people.
 Even the most complex animals have a natural reason for everything they do.
 They feed themselves, rest, procreate, care for their young and try to survive from one day to the next.
-Animals don't kill for sport--they kill to eat, or protect their young, and no more than is necessary.
+Animals rarely if ever kill for sport--they kill to eat, or protect their young, and no more than is necessary.
 Animals don't act on love, they act on instinct.
 Animals are not guided by morals, they are guided by survival.
 Some animals, even within the same species, appear to be "more loving" or "meaner" than others, but viewing animal behavior in human terms is not always as it seems.
 Even if there is a measurable degree of good and evil in animals, it is of no comparison to that found in people.

 So, how do we scientifically explain good and evil?
 What combination of chemicals and bioelectric signals produces a "good" response in a person?
 It would be cool if you could hook a person up to a machine, push a button, and make them "good".
-I'm not denying the possibility that could be done, I just don't see it from my 21st Century American perspective.
+I'm not denying the possibility that could be done, I just don't see it from my 21st Century human perspective.

 Good and evil are attitudes unexplainable by science.
 Given all the molecules that make up the human brain, even given the exact sequence of connections and chemical dependencies necessary for life of the brain, science cannot explain how the brain can produce an attitude.